ovaleanu/openshift4.x/docs/ocp4-contrail-vm-bms.md

 ### Install VMs

 From the hypervisor launch VMs using PXE booting.
+For BMS, boot the servers using PXE booting.

 Launch Bootstrap VM
 ```